All Episodes

 What are we protecting them from?

-A system that is failing on the on the most spectacular level.
+A failed system, a system that is failing on the most spectacular level.

-And I'm gonna ask all of you maybe to do something, you know, and join me in an experiment and maybe just try to think differently.
+And I'm going to ask all of you maybe to do something, you know, and join me in an experiment and maybe just try to think differently.

 Is there a better way to educate our kids?